By Florida Verve Staff

-The panoramic map, or bird’s-eye view, was one of the most popular forms of cartography in the United States during the late nineteenth century.
+The panoramic map was one of the most popular forms of cartography in the United States during the late nineteenth century.
 Panoramas adorned the walls of homes, and politicians used the maps to promote the prosperity of their respective cities.
 But, as these maps of cities and towns in Florida show, the panoramic map also tells the story of a place in a particular moment of time — a pictorial biography, in a way.

 The late nineteenth century was a transformative period for Florida in which the state’s economy experienced unprecedented growth: new towns popped up, older cities grew, and industries boomed.
 Florida historian Michael Gannon writes: